mstina03/mstina03.github.io/README.md

 ## Key Qualifications
 ___
-*	Expert knowledge and skills, with a proven ability to lead projects from inception through to production release.
-*	Expert ability to work and communicate effectively with clients, software engineers, and management in a highly visible, mission-critical environment both verbally and in writing.
-*	Experience collaborating with product owners and subject matter experts to understand business needs and recommend solutions on large and/or complex projects.
+Expert knowledge and skills, with a proven ability to lead projects from inception through to production release.
+Expert ability to work and communicate effectively with clients, software engineers, and management in a highly visible, mission-critical environment both verbally and in writing.
+Experience collaborating with product owners and subject matter experts to understand business needs.
+Experience owning problems and working them to resolution by collaborating with the right people and keeping management, peers, and teammates informed.

-*	Advanced working knowledge of, and ability to implement, continuous integration and continuous deployment (CI/CD) pipelines.
-*	Experience owning problems and working them to resolution by collaborating with the right people and keeping management, peers, and teammates informed.
-*	Experiences with .Net, C#, SQL, C, C++, HTML, CSS, JavaScript.
+Experiences with .Net, C#, SQL, C, C++, HTML, CSS, JavaScript.

 ## Work Experience
 ___